cliffjsgit/class11-slides/slides.md

 ```

 Note:
-For example, set subtraction is available as a method called difference or as an operator, -.
+For example, **set subtraction is available as a method called difference or as an operator, -**.
 So we can rewrite subtract like this.
-The result is a set instead of a dictionary, but for operations like iteration, the behavior is the same.
+**The result is a set instead of a dictionary, but for operations like iteration, the behavior is the same.

 +++++